 All assessors must:

-• have a thorough understanding of the current edition of the JCQ publication Access Arrangements and Reasonable Adjustments and the principles, procedures and accountabilities involved;
+- have a thorough understanding of the current edition of the JCQ document Access Arrangements and Reasonable Adjustments and the principles, procedures and accountabilities involved;

-• be familiar with the Equality Act 2010 (although it is not their role to determine what is a “reasonable adjustment”, but rather to help identify access arrangements that might assist the candidate);
+- be familiar with the Equality Act 2010 (although it is not their role to determine what is a “reasonable adjustment”, but rather to help identify access arrangements that might assist the candidate in examinations and assessments and are thus potentially reasonable adjustments);

-• hold an appropriate qualification to teach and make recommendations for secondary aged or adult learners who have learning difficulties.’
+- Either hold an appropriate qualification to teach and make recommendations for secondary aged or adult learners who have learning difficulties or be a HCPC registered psychologist’